openjdk/jdk/src/jdk.jlink/share/man/jmod.md

     `--hash-modules`.

 `--target-platform` *platform*
 :   Specifies the target platform.
+The value is a string that identifies
+    the plarform the module is intended for, typically in the form `<os>-<arch>`.

 `--version`
 :   Prints version information of the `jmod` tool.